sqiou11/network-embedding-evaluation/README.md

 # network-embedding-evaluation

 Tentative Folder Structure:
-- embeddings/pytorch/ - holds all PyTorch exports (HEER, DistMult, ComplEx, ConvE)
+- embeddings/<embedding method>/ - holds all relevant exports for a given embedding method (HEER, DistMult, ComplEx, ConvE, etc.)
-- embeddings/tensorflow/ - holds all TensorFlow exports (ProjE)

 - datasets/FB15K237/

-- models/ - contains class definitions for each embedding method, these classes will just load existing embeddings and node/edge IDs and execute prediction functions for testing
+- models/ - contains class definitions for each embedding method, these classes will just load existing embeddings from embeddings/ and node/edge IDs from datasets/ and execute prediction functions for testing

 - evaluate.py - top-level evaluation script that performs all tests on all models and reports metrics